bitknife/Rust-Road-Network-Bevy-ECS/README.md

 ## TODO
 No performance optimizations or profiling made at all.
-Performance breaks down (on my MAC) at around 10000 settlements.
+Performance breaks down (on my machine) at around 10000 settlements.

+CPU cores was not loaded at all so was maybe a rendering queue (no batching I believe) choke?

-Would be fun to optimize and load all cores/GPU to the maximum and see how large a simulation could be driven.
+Would be interesting and fun to investigate and optimize to load all cores/GPU to the maximum and see how large a simulation could be driven.